pankajkapoor/mysql/README.md

 SELECT * FROM Country ORDER BY Name LIMIT 5, 5;
 SELECT * FROM Country ORDER BY Name LIMIT 10, 5;

+-- CASTING
+SELECT Cast(countycode AS CHAR)
+FROM   pop
+ORDER  BY Cast(countycode AS CHAR) DESC;

 -- 04 Selecting Columns

 USE world;